WebRTC security: Are truly decentralized and private calls possible?

 Traffic passing the relay means more work for TURN server, however, this also means more privacy to the user.
 This is due to the fact that the real IP address of each peer using a relay is hidden from other peers, and only the relay knows the real IP addresses of all peers.
 STUN server uses real IP addresses for the communication, and at least in the context of WebRTC this means that all peers know each other's real IP addresses.

-Another problem is that WebRTC standard does not include signalling server, and most of the implementations use centralized signalling server.
+Another problem is that WebRTC standard does not include signaling server, and most of the implementations use centralized signaling server.
 This server is used to exchange the initial handshake the between the peers.
 This handshake include a list of available IP addresses and protocol combinations for each peer.
-This means that signalling server also know the real IP addresses of the peers.
+This means that signaling server also know the real IP addresses of the peers.
 Some WebRTC implementations may leak real IP addresses of the peers through the browser API.

 Improving privacy and making it decentralized

-Our goal with Copybara project was to improve WebRTC calls privacy and make them decentralized (i.e. make signalling server a less attractive target for hacker attacks).
+Our goal with Copybara project was to improve WebRTC calls privacy and make them decentralized (i.e. make signaling server a less attractive target for hacker attacks).
 To do that we

-• replaced the initial handshake over signalling server with manual handshake over possibly non-private channel (e.g. messenger, email),
+- replaced the initial handshake over signaling server with manual handshake over possibly non-private channel (e.g. messenger, email),

 This is how SDP string generated by my browser looks like.